Mirzipan/Homm3_BG_Database/docs/artifacts/arms_of_legion.md

 <p style="text-align: center;" markdown>*Searching a ruin, you are amazed to find a piece of the Statue of Legion.
 You carefully dust it off before placing it in your pack.*</p>

+## Notes

+- This artifact only recudes the recruitment cost, it does not allow for an additional recruitment to take place.
+During a round in which the player already recruited units (their population marker is already turned over), the discount effect provides no benefit, as the player may no longer recruit.
+- The recruitment discount may be played in combination with cards that allow recruitment (e.g. [Necromancy](../abilities/necromancy.md)).
+- Should the player recruit outside of their turn, the effect of the Arms of Legion may not be used.

 ## Comes With

 - [Fortress Expansion](../content/fortress_expansion.md)